PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 ### 2.2.2 - Headers, libraries and tools

-The repository that hosts the code of this tutorial series also includes the headers, libraries and tools needed to write and build Vulkan applications.
+The repository that hosts the code of this tutorial series also includes the header files, libraries and tools needed to write and build Vulkan applications.
 Therefore, you don't need anything else except cloning the repo locally on your PC using the following command:

 <br>